Vizhinjam International Seaport Thiruvananthapuram: 1940s

 The idea for a modern port at Vizhinjam was considered by C. P. Ramaswami Iyer when he was diwan of Travancore.
 Although a survey was conducted during the 1940s, the foundations of the port were conceived about fifty years later.
 Eliyas John and the Vizhinjam Mother Port Action Committee aimed to educate the public and government authorities about the need for the port.
 On royal orders, a British engineer arrived in Travancore to study the Vizhinjam area.
 The Vizhinjam Harbour Special Section was established in 1946 by the Airport Division of the Public Works Department.
 The survey data was forwarded to Britain and the Travancore government.
 By the time Travancore and Kochi merged, India was independent.
 In Thiru-Kochi, the need for a port challenging Kochi's gained traction and the Vizhinjam Port office was closed.

 1991 to 2015

 In 1991, ports minister M. V. Raghavan laid the groundwork for the project.
-Initial preparations for a port at Vizhinjam were begun in 1991 by the K. Karunakaran government in Kerala.
+Initial preparations for an International Deepwater Transhipment Port near the existing Vizhinjam Port were begun in 1991 by the K. Karunakaran government in Kerala.
 The E. K. Nayanar government also advanced the project.
 The A.K.
 Antony government, which came to power in Kerala, entered into tender proceedings.
 An MoU was signed by the state government and Kumar Engineering Corporation to develop the port.